HiddenMark/Netflix2/docs/Netflix2Tutorial.md

 #### Static Sorting Pros & Cons

-- CON: Only a simple ordering can be done, by a single element, added at the end of the method name.
+- :x: <span style:"color:red">CON:</span> Only a simple ordering can be done, by a single element, added at the end of the method name.

-- CON: the queries can get very long and difficult to read as the complexity rises.
+- :x: CON: the queries can get very long and difficult to read as the complexity rises.

-- PRO: very easy to implement, almost no code involved, spring does all the work behind the curtain
+- :white_check_mark: PRO: very easy to implement, almost no code involved, spring does all the work behind the curtain

-- PRO: ordering direction can be indicated.
+- :white_check_mark: PRO: ordering direction can be indicated.

 ### Dynamic Sorting - Sort